Plutonomicon/plutarch-plutus/docs/CONCEPTS.md

 Things will go very wrong during script evaluation if you do that kind of thing.

 The good thing is that unsafe functions all have explicit indicators through the names, as long as you don't use any `punsafe*` functions - you should be fine!

+Of course, these have legitimate use cases.
+Most often, we use these functions to convert between types that *truly* have the same internal representation in UPLC - but the type system simply isn't expressive enough to infer that.